JiangboYu13/CarND-LaneLines-P1/writeup.md

 ![color_filter][color_filter]

 To better filter out unwanted colored pixels from image, the original image is first converted to HSL (Hue Saturation and Value) color domain.
-Then extract white (with high Value and low Saturation) and yellow (with high Value and Hue between 20 and 30) colored pixels; Binarize image by setting successfully passed pixel to (255, 255, 255) and the rest t0 (0, 0, 0)
+Then extract white (with high Value and low Saturation) and yellow (with high Value and Hue between 20 and 30) colored pixels; Binarize image by setting successfully passed pixel to (255, 255, 255) and the rest to (0, 0, 0)

 * **Convert image to grayscale**